 The performance of simulation execution, playback, and analysis queries can all be negatively affected by slow database access times.
 As a result, it is recommended that simulation runs point only to local drives and not a USB or network drive.
 SSD drives give the best performance, but note that the results database for a large model can be 100 GB or more.
-A rule of thumb is that 1 agent for 1 hour will take approximately 1 MB; therefore, a 2 hour simulation with a sustained population of 10 000 agents will result in a database approximately 20 GB in size.
+A rule of thumb is that 1 agent simulated for 3 hours will take up approximately 1 MB of space on disk.
+So, for example, a 1 hour simulation with a sustained population of 10 000 agents will result in a database approximately 3.5 GB in size.